MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 - (DisableFirstDeleteDialog) [Hide the "Deleted files are removed everywhere" reminder](use-group-policy.md#hide-the-deleted-files-are-removed-everywhere-reminder)

-- (DisableNucleusSilentConfig) [Prevent users from getting silently signed in to Lists sync with their Windows credentials](/sharepoint/lists-sync-policies#prevent-users-from-getting-silently-signed-in-to-lists-sync-with-their-windows-credentials): This setting controls Lists sync and is listed here for convenience.
+- (DisableNucleusSilentConfig) This setting controls Lists sync and is listed here for convenience.
+For more info, see [Prevent users from getting silently signed in to Lists sync with their Windows credentials](/sharepoint/lists-sync-policies#prevent-users-from-getting-silently-signed-in-to-lists-sync-with-their-windows-credentials).

-- (DisableNucleusSync) [Prevent Lists sync from running on the device](/sharepoint/lists-sync-policies#prevent-lists-sync-from-running-on-the-device): This setting controls Lists sync and is listed here for convenience.
+- (DisableNucleusSync) This setting controls Lists sync and is listed here for convenience.
+For more info, see [Prevent Lists sync from running on the device](/sharepoint/lists-sync-policies#prevent-lists-sync-from-running-on-the-device).

 - (DisablePauseOnBatterySaver) [Continue syncing when devices have battery saver mode turned on](use-group-policy.md#continue-syncing-when-devices-have-battery-saver-mode-turned-on)